RezaSh798/adder-ts/README.md

 # adder-ts
-This is a test project to create a npm package.
+This is a test project to create a npm package with typescript.